jorge-jimenez-mejia/vast_assesment/README.md

 ## How to Run

 1. python3 main.py -n {number of mining trucks} -m {number of mining unload stations} [-v {print stats}]

+---

+## TO-DO

+### Inputs:
+- inlcude handeling for error cases (negative numberr inputs for -n/-m)
+- Stress testing (memory performance when one station to huge number of trucks)

+### Simulations:
+- deadlocks (checking for empty queues at beginging of while loop)
+- low stations and many trucks cause huge load on queue object in station, implement different queue or limit on queues
+- select queue's in better method

+### Data Processing:
+- Edge cases for potential calculations of divisible by zero
+- checking for empty data write to CSV
+- handeling disk full errors
+## Generated Stats